 Be memorable.
 Practice what you preach and apply the advice given to clients.

 Personal trainers are all about motivation, so make sure to stay motivated.
 Your attitude will impact your business growth.

-If you enjoyed reading this article on how much does a personal trainer make, you should read about how to increase gym membership.
+If you enjoyed reading this article on how much a personal trainer makes, you should read about how to increase gym membership.